kahnjw/gettext-lexer/README.md

 # gettext-lexer

-Experimental gettext parser written a C and C++.
+Experimental gettext parser for nodejs written in C/C++.
 Use at your own risk.